 - Continues to establish the pool of candidates.

-- Encourages the Board of Directors, House Leadership Team and organization units to use task forces, committees and work groups to create opportunities for leadership development and involvement in the Academy.
+- Encourages the Board of Directors and organization units to use task forces, committees and work groups to create opportunities for leadership development and involvement in the Academy.

-- Evaluates and analyzes governance matters and make recommendations for change to the Board of Directors.
+- Evaluates and analyzes nominations and elections processes and makes recommendations for change to the Board of Directors.

 Supports Strategic Plan